-- Inspect that light lenses or covers are the proper color, clean, not broken and not missing. - Inspect that reflectors are the proper color, clean, not broken and not missing.
+- Inspect that light lenses or covers are clean, not broken and not missing. - Inspects that reflectors are clean, not broken and not missing.

 Note: on a combination vehicle, you need only inspect the rear of the trailer.

 11.6 - Combination Vehicles